isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 ### <a name="skype-for-business-online-features-across-office-365-standalone-plans"></a>Office 365 独立计划中的 Skype for Business Online 功能

-下表列出了包括 SharePoint Online 服务的 Office 365 计划，但并非所有计划均支持所有 SharePoint 功能。下表显示了功能在计划中是否可用。
+The following table lists Office 365 plans that include the SharePoint Online service, but not all plans support all SharePoint features.
+The following table shows whether a feature is available in a plan.

 > [!NOTE]
 > - 由 Office 365 的世纪互联版本运营的 Office 365 专为中国而设计。
-> - Skype for Business Online 独立计划 2 的许可用户将获得 Skype for Business 基本客户端，而不是完整的 Skype for Business 客户端。如果您想让用户拥有 Skype for Business 客户端，您需要将其升级到包括它的许可证，例如，基于企业的许可证。若要向您的用户部署 Skype for Business 客户端，请参阅[部署 Office 365 中的 Skype for Business 客户端](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365)。
+> - Skype for Business Online Standalone Plan 2 licensed users will get the Skype for Business Basic client, not the full Skype for Business client.
+If you want users to have the Skype for Business client, you will need to upgrade them to a license that includes it, such as an Enterprise-based license.
+To deploy the Skype for Business client to your users, see [Deploy the Skype for Business client in Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365).

 ||||
 |:-----|:-----|:-----|